awkwardmonkey/MEMECITI-sdk/README.md

-# Memeland SDK
+# MEMECITI SDK

-The **Memeland SDK** is a JavaScript/TypeScript SDK for developing web-based applications for virtual worlds.
-Memeland domain servers provide the worlds (a.k.a. "domains") to visit, and the Memeland Memeverse Server provides global services that connect the users and domains.
+The **MEMECITI SDK** is a JavaScript/TypeScript SDK for developing web-based applications for virtual worlds.
+Memeland domain servers provide the worlds (a.k.a. "domains") to visit, and the MEMECITI MEMEverse Server provides global services that connect the users and domains.

 This SDK provides interfaces to:
 - Connect to domains.
-- Use Memeverse services.
+- Use MEMEverse services.

 The SDK is written in TypeScript.
 - [Project Configuration](CONFIGURATION.md)